Mohamed-Abd-El-Aziz9/Weather-journal-App-Using-API-JavaScript-NodeJs-and-Express/README.md

 ### Finally
 finally I tried hard to make this project unique and explained well with comments, and acutally I learned alot of concepts from it , i hope you like it. :)

-Thanks to teachers , tutors and all the reviwers for the hard effort they do for us :)
+Thanks to Udacity teachers , tutors and all the reviwers for the hard effort they do for us :)

 # Weather-Journal-web-App-API-JavaScript-nodeJs-Express